Picking the Product and Target Market

 Handmade or Have Them Made

-The major issue to consider when deciding to open a handmade product store is will you be able to produce enough products to earn profit.
-For example if you only make 1-2 items a month that sell for 100$ each then the time and effort is not rewarded rightfully here.
+The major issue to consider when deciding to open a handmade product store is will you be able to produce enough products to earn a profit.
+For example, if you only make 1-2 items a month that sell for 100$ each then the time and effort are not rewarded rightfully here.

 With wholesale, you find wholesalers that offer items in bulk at a reduced cost and then you resell the items to individuals at retail price and get your profit.
 Simply put, you buy products from wholesalers and sell it to individual customers via your online store.